crimx/observable-hooks/docs/api/README.md

 - Prevent errors from reaching observables or [`catchError`][catchError] in sub-observables.
 - You can also make the observable as state and replace it on error.
 It will automatically switch to the new one.
-- From `v3.0.0`, Observable error can be caught by React error boudary in which you can perform actions to replace the dead Observable.
+- [`useRenderThrow`](#userenderthrow) From `v4.2.0`, Observable error can be caught by React error boundary in which you can perform actions to replace the dead Observable.
 :::

 ---